 - Easy to use – you don’t need to open the hives to do the treatment.

-- Less effect on the bees – unlike dribbling Oxalic acid on Bees, using an Oxalic Acid Vaporizer doesn’t cause depressed brood rearing.
+- Safe to the bees – unlike dribbling Oxalic acid on Bees, using an Oxalic Acid Vaporizer doesn’t cause depressed brood rearing.

 - A great addition – to form part of an Integrated Pest Management program

-2017 Update: Oxalic Acid Vaporization (OAV) research, advised to us, is that you cannot overdose with Oxalic Acid Vapours – we had a struggling hive with heavy-mite-load, sac-brood in cells, deformed wings on Bees – so Margaret took advice and totally filled the head of the vaporizer and connecting to power for 3.00 minutes maximum then disconnected from power (battery) whilst keeping the entrances covered for a further 10 minutes.
+2017 Update: Oxalic Acid Vaporization (OAV) research, advised to us, is that you cannot overdose with Oxalic Acid Vapours – we had a struggling hive with heavy-mite-load, sac-brood in cells, deformed wings on Bees – so Margaret took advice and totally filled the head of the vaporizer and connecting to power for 3.00 minutes maximum, then disconnected from power (battery), whilst keeping the vaporizer in the hive and the entrances covered for a further 10 minutes.
 Margaret then treated every 3 days.

 Margaret did this for 4 weeks…results has seen that they have recovered and are coming into Spring 2017 extremely strong.
 Margaret now treats the colony every two weeks and inspection board checks show no mites.
 Margaret is looking to split and will not treat while waiting for new queen to be raised because there will be a brood break while the new-season queen is mated, the older queen colony may have a brood-break as well – but – monitor cells and inspection boards for mite presence.